AndrewWalker251/bulb_classifier/README.md

 When changing  a light bulb there are a few different connection types.
 This can be confusing for the consumer and frustrating to have to go and fiqure it out on the web.

-If you could just take a picture of the connection and be told which connection it is, this would be highly preferable.
+If you could just take a picture of the lightbulb and be told which connection it is, this would be highly preferable.
+You could then be directly linked to buy one.

-This project attempts to build a classifier to identify the different bulb types.
+This project attempts to build a classifier/object detector to identify the different bulb types.

 The different classes (bulb types) included in the project are ['B15','B22','E14', 'E27', 'G4', 'G9','GU10', 'MR16']

 ## Example Images